hpcugent/config-templates/README.md

 We need to set the `metaconfig=` flag to point the test infrastructure which metaconfig-controlled file this is supposed to test.
 In principle only one of the templates should set it this path (and if multiple ones are set, they all have to be equal).

-Lets start with a regexp test identical to the `simple` test above, called `too_simple`:
+Lets start with a regexp test identical to the `simple` test above,  `tests/regexps/config/base`:

 ```
-Too simple test
+Simple base test
 ---
 metaconfigservice=/etc/example/exampled.conf
 ---